RohanchoudharyNOFEAR/Gravity-Manipulation-Puzzle/README.md

 I want to express my sincere gratitude for the opportunity to work on this assignment.
-I was little  short on time as there was another project to deal with, i tried my best to complete the assignment but i am assuring you that i can do much better than that.
+I was little  short on time as there was another assignment to deal with, i tried my best to complete the assignment but i am assuring you that i can do much better than that.

 The assignment leaned more towards being logic-oriented rather than structurally complex.